THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 The Most Accurate Estimate Of Annual Income

-To get the most accurate answer for turning $20 an hour into an annual income, you need to look at how many working days there are in a year.
+To get the most accurate answer for turning $20 an hour into an annual salary, you need to look at how many working days there are in a year.

 This varies by year based on when weekends and holidays fall, and also if it is a leap year.